julianeon/cronos/README.md

 ## Areas for Improvement

-I would improve watchlistCheck so it matched addresses.
-At first it had more functionality (with arrays), then I adapted it to return simpler information.

-I could also add a transactions array and a blockchain timestamps array to the Watchlist entity, meaning that every transaction hash and timestamp from one of the addresses in a watchlist would be added to that watchlist's entity, while being mindful of the fact that this could cause a [large array](https://thegraph.com/blog/improve-subgraph-performance-avoiding-large-arrays/) problem.
-When one watchlist matches everything that isn't feasible, so that one would be removed.
-I asked in Discord's subgraph-development for help with this and, with more time, would implement any suggestions.
+The watchlist function could be improved so it stored transactions from matching addresses in an array, beyond just storing their sum.
+It's possible that this could cause a [large array](https://thegraph.com/blog/improve-subgraph-performance-avoiding-large-arrays/) problem, so be aware of this.

 ## Example Queries